 - Contact-type TRS: Probe each wire of the TRS while changing gears.
 The voltage should change each time you change gears.
 If it doesn’t, the TRS is defective.

 - Variable Resistor TRS: Measure the voltage of the reference wire outputs with a digital multimeter.
 If it doesn’t change when you change gears, the problem may be with the reference wires or the TRS.
 Replace the wires first, as these are the easier and more affordable repair.
 If that doesn’t fix the problem, replace the TRS.

 - Pressure Range TRS: These wires use a ground connection for output, so the first step is to verify which wires are the output.
 Change gears to allow the transmission fluid through the passages.
 The TRS will output a ground as the fluid passes through.
 If it doesn’t, the sensor is defective.

-- If the code still won’t clear, you may have a more serious electrical issue.
+- If the code still doesn’t clear, you may have a more serious electrical issue.
 Take your vehicle to a mechanic for further diagnosis.

 Be sure to check the wires around the TRS and harness before you replace the sensor itself.
 Shorts and corrosion in the wiring are just as likely to be the cause as the sensor.
-Also make sure you check the adjustment of the shift linkage and the condition of your transmission fluid.
+Also, make sure you check the shift linkage adjustment and the condition of your transmission fluid.

 Make sure to check your transmission fluid when you change your oil, refilling if the level is low and replacing if the fluid is dirty or corrupted.
 Bad transmission fluid can cause problems with the TRS and other systems as well.